CMMC Practice SI.L2-3.14.3 – Security Alerts & Advisories: Monitor system security alerts and advisories and take action in response.

 Links to Publicly Available Resources

-Organizations should receive security alerts, advisories, and directives from reputable external organizations.
-You base identification of these organizations on sector, industry, and the technology you use.
-There are many ways to received alerts and advisories and may include:
+Solicit and receive security alerts, advisories, and directives from reputable external organizations.
+Identify sources relevant to the industry and technology used by your company.
+Methods to receive alerts and advisories may include:

 - signing up for email distributions;